mariocamaraneto/SkyHub/README.md

 ## Tests

-You can run tests use:
+You can run tests using:
 ```
   python TestPhotoMisc.py
   python TestWebservice.py